thiebes/DICE/README.md

-# Diffusion Investigation and Validation Engine (DIVE)
+# Diffusion Insight Computation Engine (DiCE)

 ## Introduction

-The Diffusion Investigation and Validation Engine (DIVE) is a powerful, open-source tool that facilitates precise analysis and interpretation of diffusion experiments.
-It empowers researchers to assess the precision of their composite fits of Gaussian distributions that undergo decay and diffusion over time.
+DiCE is an open-source tool that empowers researchers to evaluate the precision of their diffusion coefficient estimates derived from composite fits of time-resolved microscopy experiments.
+By simulating parameters that mirror your experimental setup, DiCE provides a robust and quantifiable method for assessing experimental precision.

-With DIVE, you can input parameters that mirror your experimental setup, and the tool will conduct a series of simulations.
-Here's how it works:

-1. **Generation of Time-Series Profiles:** DIVE creates decaying and diffusing Gaussian distribution profiles that evolve over time.
+1. **Generation of time-series profiles:**  DiCE starts by generating Gaussian distribution profiles that undergo decay and diffusion as they evolve over time.
-2. **Noise Addition:** Normal white noise is integrated into the generated profiles to simulate real-world experimental scenarios.
+2. **Noise addition:** To better resemble real-world scenarios, DiCE incorporates white noise into these generated profiles.
-3. **Gaussian Fit:** The noisy profiles are then fitted with Gaussian functions, deriving the Mean Squared Displacement (MSD).
+3. **Gaussian fit:** The noisy profiles are then fitted with Gaussian functions, resulting in the derivation of the estimated Mean Squared Displacement (MSD) at each time point.
-4. **Linear Fit and Diffusion Coefficient Estimation:** The MSD values of the Gaussian functions are fitted to a linear function using a weighted least squares method.
-The slope of this linear fit provides an estimate of the diffusion coefficient.
+4. **Linear fit and diffusion coefficient estimation:** The MSD values are fitted to a linear function using a weighted least squares method.
+The slope of this function is proportional to the estimated diffusion coefficient.
-5. **Analysis:** DIVE then compares this diffusion coefficient estimate to the nominal diffusion parameter used to generate the profiles.
-Through numerous simulations under the same parameter set, DIVE constructs a statistical overview of the fit's precision.
+5. **Analysis:** DiCE concludes by comparing the estimated diffusion coefficient to the nominal diffusion parameter used to generate the initial profiles.
+By conducting multiple simulations with the same parameters, DiCE provides a statistical overview of the precision of the diffusion estimate.

-The tool's primary value comes from determining the fraction of total fits that align within an acceptable proximity to the nominal diffusion value.
-In essence, DIVE provides the probability that your estimated diffusion coefficient achieves a degree of precision suitable for your research needs.
-This offers researchers a robust, quantifiable method of assessing experimental accuracy and precision, thereby contributing to more reliable and reproducible research.
+DiCE's primary advantage lies in its ability to quantify the fraction of total fits aligned within a user-specified proximity to the nominal diffusion parameter.
+This provides a measure of the likelihood that your estimated diffusion coefficient will attain the precision required for your investigations.
+DiCE aims to support ongoing improvements in the reliability and reproducibility of diffusion coefficient estimates derived from time-resolved microscopy methods.

 If you enjoy this program and found it helpful, please share it.